What are the symptoms of gastritis?

-The condition can be an acute or chronic issue, increasing the risk of developing other conditions such as stomach ulcers, bleeding or cancer.
+It can be acute or chronic and also increase the risk of developing other conditions, such as stomach ulcers, bleeding, or cancer.

-Abdominal pain: people with gastritis typically report that their abdominal pain is located in the upper center of the abdomen and is also often experienced in the upper left portion of the stomach radiating to the back.
+People with gastritis typically report that their abdominal pain occurs in the upper center of the abdomen.
+They often also report pain in the upper-left portion of the stomach that radiates to the back.

-The pain can be described as gnawing, sharp, stabbing or burning in nature.
+The pain can be described as gnawing, sharp, stabbing, or burning.

 Other common symptoms include:

-When vomiting is experienced, its appearance may be clear, yellow or green, and may be blood-streaked or completely bloody in nature.
+When vomiting is experienced, its appearance may be clear, yellow, or green, and might be blood-streaked or completely bloody in nature.

 Complications of untreated chronic gastritis include: